 The Great Barrier Reef is one of the most amazing natural wonders of the world.
-This is the world’s most extensive stretch of coral reef, and is the only living thing visible from space.
-The Great Barrier Reef is made up of thousands of individual reefs, along with hundreds of islands.
-It also supports an amazingly diverse ecosystem, made up of 350 different species of dazzling corals, over 10,000 species of sponges, over 1500 species of tropical fish, 125 types of sharks, and over 4000 species of mollusks.
-And, oh yeah, a turtle or two.
+Did you know, the Great Barrier Reef is the most extensive stretch of coral reef and is the only living thing visible from space?
+Composed of thousands of individual reefs and hundreds of islands, it supports an amazingly diverse ecosystem of 350 species of coral, 10,000 species of sponges, over 1,500 species of tropical fish, 125 species of sharks, and over 4,000 mollusks—not to mention some sea turtles as well!

 Aboriginal cultural experiences are always a fascinating time.
 Image: Tourism Australia

-Don’t forget to take in the breathtaking scenery of the island, with its rugged cliffs, sheltered bays, native bushlands and rolling hills of farmland – you’ll never have a dull moment of exploration.
-From wildlife adventures and coastal activities, to food and wine and historical guided walks, Kangaroo Island doesn’t disappoint.
+Don’t forget to take in the breathtaking scenery of the island with its rugged cliffs, sheltered bays, native bushland, and rolling hills—you’ll never have a dull moment of exploration!
+From wildlife adventures and coastal activities to food, wine, and historical guided walks, Kangaroo Island doesn’t disappoint.

 The Australian Open is one of the most exciting events in the world, bringing all the top tennis players to Melbourne for two weeks of tennis fun!
 The festival grounds also offer live music, local food vendors (including sit-down restaurants), an incredible children’s play area, and much more.
 It’s a bucket list sporting event for the entire family!